 The Children’s Mercy Kansas City Neonatal-Perinatal Medicine (NPM) Fellowship program was established in 1972.
 Since the inception of this program, it has produced 84 graduates, who are practicing nationally and internationally in academic and private neonatology practice.
 Currently there are a total of 8 fellows, who not only spend time expanding their clinical practice and knowledge but are engaged in scholarly work that includes both research and quality improvement.

 Our program provides a very diverse clinical experience.
-This clinical practice experience includes rotations at Children's Mercy's top-ranked level IV NICU, level III NICUs at Truman Medical Center, Kansas University Medical Center and Advent Health Shawnee Mission The fellowship program is supported by a group of diverse and experienced 34 member multi-generalization faculty, each possessing unique sets of talent which exposes the fellows to different ways of thinking and managing patient care.
+This clinical practice experience includes rotations at Children's Mercy's top-ranked level IV NICU, level III NICUs at University Health, Kansas University Medical Center and Advent Health Shawnee Mission The fellowship program is supported by a group of diverse and experienced 34 member multi-generalization faculty, each possessing unique sets of talent which exposes the fellows to different ways of thinking and managing patient care.
 The faculty take an active role in making sure fellows get the best learning experiences.

 Apart from a robust clinical experience and learning, the program aims to train future neonatal scientist.
 This is done through abundant exposure to clinical, basic science and translational research opportunities.
 The faculty mentors are committed to see these projects result in publication.
 Attaining neonatal-perinatal board certification is another major aim of our program.
 There is an intensive didactic board preparation and board review curriculum.